How to choose vision insurance or a vision benefits plan

 Vision insurance plans offer either a vision benefits package or discounts on eye care and eyewear.

 A vision benefits package that covers services such as eye exams may require a co-payment from you at the time of service, with the balance to be paid by your plan.
-In a vision discount plan, you pay fully for services but at a lower-than-normal price that the plan's participating eye care practitioners have agreed to charge members.
+In a vision discount plan, you pay for services in full, but at a lower-than-normal price that participating eye care practitioners have agreed to charge members.

 When you purchase vision insurance, whether it is a benefits package or a discount plan, you buy two products: